Back to the home page

 Menu button - Administration - Timeshift

 c.
 Click the button Settings - Schedule.
-Preferably configure Timeshift to put its snapshots on a separate dedicated hard disk partition (20 GB is a workable and reasonable minimum size for that partition), so it won't eat disk space needed by your system.
+Preferably configure Timeshift to put its snapshots on a separate dedicated hard disk partition (40 GB is a workable and reasonable minimum size for that partition), so it won't eat disk space needed by your system.

-Click the Settings button and set the schedule to monthly, with a retention of just two snapshots.
+It's better not to set a schedule at all.
+But if you want one anyway, click the Settings button and set the schedule to monthly, with a retention of just two snapshots.
 No more, because otherwise, under certain circumstances, Timeshift can start gobbling up disk space like crazy.

 Barring the rare exception, nobody will ever need more than two snapshots....
 Even if the snapshot you restore is quite old: simply run Update Manager after the restoration and your system will be fully up to date in almost no time at all.